zhubby/archgw/docs/source/get_started/intro_to_arch.rst

 - You're **trapped in tedious prompting work** to clarify inputs and user intents?
 - You're **wasting cycles** choosing and integrating **code for observability** instead of it just happening transparently?

-And you think to youself, can't I move faster by focusing on higher-level objectives in a language and framework agnostic way?
+And you think to yourself, can't I move faster by focusing on higher-level objectives in a language and framework agnostic way?
 Well, you can!

 .. figure:: /_static/img/arch_network_diagram_high_level.png
    :width: 100%